benjaminjack/enzyme_distance/README.md

     **NOTE:** You will have to modify the script if you use a naming scheme other than what I have specified in the above steps!
 Otherwise the script will not be able to find the appropriate files to merge.

 2. Generate master data table

+    `scripts/R/make_master_data_table.R`

+    Next we merge all of the protein data into a single large table, while also computing correlations and some other metrics.

 3. Generate figures

+    Finally we conduct additional analyses and generate figures with an R-markdown script.